Compressed air school

 AIR VOLUME

-Compressors are required to produce a certain flow (capacity); amount of air, or volume, per unit of time.
+A compressor must produce a certain flow (capacity); amount of air, or volume, per unit of time.
 All capacities are measured in m³/min, l/min or l/s and indicate the pressure at which they are measured.

 (Example; K-MID10-270F-ES delivers 1050 l/min FAD at 9 bar.)